nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---
-## **About Mass Linkers**
+## **Using Mass Linkers: your quick start guide**

-Mass Linkers is a powerful Desktop application tool that helps **Computer Science (CS) students** find study support from batchmates, making it easier to form study groups and look for module-related guidance.
+Welcome to Mass Linkers -- a powerful Desktop application tool that helps **Computer Science (CS) students** find study support from batchmates.

+Mass Linkers helps you find batchmates to form study groups and seek study advice through the following way.

-It provides a **centralised** platform for CS students to
+It provides a **centralised** platform for you to
-- save their batchmates’ contact and module details
+- save your batchmates’ contact and module details
-- search for batchmates with common interests or who are taking similar modules **conveniently**
+- search for batchmates with common interests or who are taking similar modules as you **conveniently**.

+A fast typer?
+Mass Linkers is made just for you.
-It is optimised for use via a **Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
+It is optimised for use via a **Command Line Interface (CLI)** while still having the benefits of providing an aesthetic **Graphical User Interface (GUI)**.

 ## **Using the User Guide**
 In this *User Guide*, we will take you through the many useful features and functions of Mass Linkers, and provide you crucial information on how the different commands are used.

-We advise users to follow the User Guide sequentially as it provides a natural flow of how the sequence of commands should be executed.
+Feeling lost as a first-time user?
+We advise you to follow the User Guide sequentially, starting from [Quick start](#quick-start), as it provides a natural flow of how the commands should be executed.

+If you are more familiar with CLI or Mass Linkers, head over to the [Command Summary](#command-summary) to start using the app.

+The following icons are used in the _User Guide_ to denote special information to look out for.
 #### Meaning of icons
 <div markdown="block" class="alert alert-info">
 **:information_source:**: __additional information__ such as specific requirements of parameters and the nature of command